romychs/gotk3/examples/cool_app/README.md

 Installation
 ============

-Almost no action needed, the main requirements is the GOTK3 library should be preliminary installed.
+Almost no action needed, the main prerequirements is the GOTK3 library should be preliminary installed.
 Still, to make a "preference dialog" function properly, scripts `install_schema.sh`/`uninstall_schema.sh` should be used, to copy and compile [GLIB setting's schema](https://developer.gnome.org/GSettings/).

+To run application type in console `go run ./cool_app.go`.